 Ensure that residual materials generated by our manufacturing and converting activities can be used for other applications or reintroduced into our process (e.g. cutting waste, non-compliant products).

 Carefully considered materials and inputs

-Prioritize recycled content for manufacturing our products, with preference given to inputs from post-consumer sources, where possible based on our customers’ expectations and market conditions.
+Prioritize recycled content to manufacture our products, with preference given to inputs from post-consumer sources, where possible based on our customers’ expectations and market conditions.

 Certified virgin content

 When virgin fibres are required, ensure that they are certified and from responsible sources, with preference given to FSC® certification.